 Most investors in traditional asset classes value a potential investment based on some permutation of a discounted cash flow (or multiple, which is a proxy for a discounted cash flow).
 However, I’ve seen many VCs who value companies as an option: the company has a 1% chance of being worth $1b, therefore it’s worth $10m.
 This may make sense from the individual perspective of a given VC, but collectively it ensures that early-stage companies are overvalued.
-It means that mathematically, 99 investments will go to 0, while one will yield a 100x return.
-This is one of the reasons that VC returns are consistently mediocre; what if that one long-shot that everyone is hoping for doesn’t actually pan out?
-And what happens if you don’t get into the one VC that gets into Cornerstone On Demand (ffVC company, now the 10th largest SaaS company in the world)?
+Assume that out of 100 companies, 99 will go to 0, while 1 will yield a 100x return.
+What happens if you don’t get into the one VC that gets into Cornerstone On Demand (ffVC company, now the 10th largest SaaS company in the world)?
+This is one of the reasons that VC returns are consistently mediocre.
+And what if that one long-shot that everyone is hoping for doesn’t actually pan out?
 This option-based valuation methodology can also be used to explain the early 2000 internet/telecom bubble in the public markets.

 I don’t think that a Net Present Value calculation is appropriate for every company.
 The one fact we know for sure about every financial model we see: they’re wrong.
 However, I do think an investor should assess if the business has a logical financial model.
 And the VC industry collectively, I believe, has an inherent tendency to produce mediocre returns.
 Another reason for that: various strategics and economic development entities really like to allocate dollars to VCs, because VCs are seen as job-creators.
 This means that when the VC market is booming, it tends to attract excess capital.

 Disruptable Pattern #7: Most retail investors underallocate to the single-highest-yielding asset class, angel investments.

 Angel investing is the highest-performing asset class we know.
 Of course, it’s also the most illiquid and opaque, which helps to preserve those high returns.
 Across a dozen different research studies, we’ve seen median returns of 18%-54%.
 But, the traditional wealth management industry does not make fees on angel investing, so it’s an underpublicized opportunity.